theCYBRIX/theCYBRIX/README.md

 - @theCYBRIX
-- interested in general applied computer science
+- Computer science student at the University of Manitoba
-- currently studying computer science at the University of Manitoba
+- Just a dude who likes to code